 Engineering and science disciplines that are directly concerned with aspects of Australia's resources have been established in the Faculty of Applied Science.
-Inter-disciplinary and multidisciplinary course options are available to students through the various Schools within the Faculty - Applied Bioscience, Chemical Engineering and Industrial Chemistry, Fibre Science and Technology, Geography, Materials Science and Engineering, Mines, and the Department of Safety Science.
+Interdisciplinary and multidisciplinary course options are available to students through the various Schools within the Faculty - Applied Bioscience, Chemical Engineering and Industrial Chemistry, Fibre Science and Technology, Geography, Materials Science and Engineering, Mines, as well as the Department of Safety Science, and the Centre for Petroleum Engineering.